Table of Contents

 Purpose of Montessori Cards and Counters

 Montessori cards and counter activity are a basic tool in childhood education, designed to help children understand basic mathematical concepts through hand learning.
-This meets many purposes that contribute to a child’s cognitive development, especially in numeric, and forms a solid basis for more advanced mathematics concepts in the future.
+This meets many purposes that contribute to a child’s mental development, especially in numeric, and forms a solid basis for more advanced mathematics concepts in the future.

 1. Learning to Count and Number Recognition